tallen94/iam/README.md

 # Iam: Distributed Computing Platform

 Iam is a space for collaborating and building.
 Use it to:
+- Create custom environments.
 - Create highly available functions.
 - Combine functions into distributed pipelines.
-- Create custom environments

 A single interface provides all the tools to write and experiment with code on a highly scalable, highly available cluster.
 Machine Learning engineers need a way to minimize complexity in getting experimentation code into a production size computing environment.